huggingface/blog/leaderboards-on-the-hub-haizelab.md

 We do this by evaluating models against a potpourri of landmark red teaming datasets collected from top AI safety papers over the last year.
 Each dataset is rich with human jailbreaks that effectively elicit a variety of harmful capabilities from a target model.

-We further measure the brittleness of models at a more granular level and in particular their tendency to violate specific [categories of misuse](https://openai.com/policies/usage-policies), such as promoting illegal activity, inciting harassment, producing adult content, and so on.
+We further measure the brittleness of models at a more granular level and in particular their tendency to violate specific categories of misuse ([OpenAI](https://openai.com/policies/usage-policies), [Persuasive Jailbreaker](https://chats-lab.github.io/persuasive_jailbreaker/)), such as promoting illegal activity, inciting harassment, producing adult content, and so on.

 ## Red-Teaming Resistance Datasets